Flawless Physio Logo

 Non-displaced Cuneiform Fracture

-A non-displaced cuneiform fracture occurs when the bone remains intact and usually recovers with conservative treatment
+A non-displaced cuneiform fracture occurs when the bone remains intact and usually recovers with conservative treatment.

 Medial & Lateral Cuneiform Fractures

-Lateral cuneiform Fracture – this is an uncommon site of injury.
+Lateral cuneiform Fracture – This is an uncommon site of injury.

-Medial Cuneiform Fracture
+Medial Cuneiform Fracture on x-ray

 What causes Cuneiform Fractures